tdude92/markov-chain-text-gen/README.md

 # markov-chain-text-gen
-First attempt at implementing a Markove Chain.
+First attempt at implementing a Markov Chain.